ibrow19/Snake-Engine/README.md

 as it must be initialised with the total different types of nodes, components, textures etc.

 ### Textures
-In order to display our game objects we need textures to display them.
+In order to display game objects, textures are required to display them.
 By default, the engine expects textures to be in the `res/texture` directory.
 Each texture requires an accompanying XML file defining properties of the texture.
 The XML file must define the relative path of the image to use for that texture and may